kensmith/studies/tv-targets/README.md

 on your TV or monitor and line your reticle up with one of the squares that descends from the upper left corner of the screen and count its position from the first square.
 They go in order of 1 pixel, 2px, 3px, and so on.
+The squares alternate from white to green with green squares being an even number of pixels on a side.
 Once you find the square that most closely matches 1 full milliradian in your scope, you can use the gif that matches that number.
 For example, if one mil in your reticle subtends 7 pixels, then use 07.gif.
 The white targets are the half MOA targets and the green targets are whole MOA targets.

 Now the squares in the middle of the screen are moa accurate from 0.5, increasing in size by 0.5 (the next larger target